The Myth Of Single Sex Education

 On average, Glasgow high schools have 61% of pupils attending from deprived areas.

 Notre Dame High Has Significantly Below Average SIMD

 Notre Dame High School draws pupils from all areas of Glasgow.

-Only 45% of the current school roll are from SIMD 1&2.
+Only 45% of the Notre Dame High current school roll are from SIMD 1&2.
 This is 16% below average and joint 7th lowest among Glasgow’s secondary schools.